-- 1 | shall be established by competent evidence and determined by the 2 | Commission. - 7.
+- If workers' compensation benefits have not previously been awarded through settlement or judicial or administrative determination in Oklahoma, the amount of preexisting permanent partial disability shall be established by competent evidence and determined by the Commission. - 7.
 No payments on any permanent partial disability order shall begin until payments on any preexisting permanent partial disability orders have been completed. - 8.
 The whole body shall represent a maximum of three hundred sixty (360) weeks. - 9.
-The permanent partial disability rate of compensation for amputation or permanent total loss of use of a scheduled member specified in Section 46 of this title shall be seventy percent (70%) of the employee's average weekly wage, not to exceed Three Hundred Fifty Dollars (\$350.00), with an increase to Three Hundred Sixty Dollars (\$360.00) on July 1, 2021, and beginning January 1, 2023, an amount equal to forty percent (40%) of the state's average weekly wage, rounded to the nearest dollar, to be adjusted annually, multiplied by the number of weeks set forth for the member in Section 46 of this title, regardless of whether the injured employee is able to return to his or her pre-injury or equivalent job. - 10.
-An injured employee who is eligible for permanent partial disability under this subsection shall be entitled to receive vocational rehabilitation services provided by a technology center or public secondary school offering vocational-technical education courses, or a member institution of The Oklahoma State System of Higher Education, which shall include retraining and job placement
+The permanent partial disability rate of compensation for amputation or permanent total loss of use of a scheduled member specified in Section 46 of this title shall be seventy percent (70%) of the employee's average weekly wage, not to exceed Three Hundred Fifty Dollars (\$350.00), with an increase to Three Hundred Sixty Dollars (\$360.00) on July 1, 2021, Beginning on or after January 1, 2024, compensation for permanent partial disability shall be seventy percent (70%) of the employee's average weekly wage, not to exceed an amount equal to forty percent (40%) of the state's average weekly wage, rounded to the nearest dollar.
+Rates to be subsequently adjusted January 1, annually for injuries occurring on or after the date of the adjustment.
+Rate shall be established for each claim based upon the date of injury and multiplied by the number of weeks set forth for the member in Section 46 of this title, regardless of

-- to restore the employee to gainful employment.
+- whether the injured employee is able to return to his or her preinjury or equivalent job. - 10.
+An injured employee who is eligible for permanent partial disability under this subsection shall be entitled to receive vocational rehabilitation services provided by a technology center or public secondary school offering vocational-technical education courses, or a member institution of The Oklahoma State System of Higher Education, which shall include retraining and job placement to restore the employee to gainful employment.
 Vocational rehabilitation services or training shall not extend for a period of more than fifty-two (52) weeks. - D. Permanent Total Disability.